sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html)
 is a specification built on OAuth2 that describes how a user authenticated at an identity provider can be authorized to resources in another service.
-This cookbook assumes that you already have an OpenID Connect solution available and intend to use that as a login option in your Flex marketplace.
+This how-to guide assumes that you already have an OpenID Connect solution available and intend to use that as a login option in your Flex marketplace.

 ## Identity provider requirements